zlatozar/coding-sessions/books-code/clrs/ch02/Readme.md

 (of which the most famous sort, quicksort, is an example) wouldn't guarantee anything about the order of the equals, just that the smaller appear before.

+**Normally, the property of stability is important only when satellite data are carried around with the element being sorted.**

 - The best case occurs if the array is already sorted.

 - Running time is ```theta of n-squared```